Eric Adams's Success and Achievements in Timeline

 A closer look at the biggest achievements of Eric Adams.
 Awards, milestones, and records that define success.

-Eric Leroy Adams is the current mayor of New York City, elected in 2022.
-Prior to his mayoral role, Adams had a career in law enforcement, serving over 20 years in the New York City Transit Police and later the NYPD, retiring as a captain.
-His political career includes serving in the New York State Senate representing Brooklyn's 20th district from 2006 to 2013.
-Adams also made history as the first Black American elected as Brooklyn Borough President in 2013, a position he held until becoming mayor.
+Eric Leroy Adams is the current mayor of New York City, serving since 2022.
+Prior to his political career, Adams was a police officer in the NYPD for over 20 years, retiring as a captain.
+He transitioned to politics, serving in the New York State Senate from 2006 to 2013, representing Brooklyn's 20th district.
+Adams then became the first African American to be elected Brooklyn Borough President in 2013, holding the position until becoming mayor.
+His career spans law enforcement and public service.

 November 5, 2013: Elected Brooklyn Borough President

-On November 5, 2013, Eric Adams was elected Brooklyn Borough President with 90.8 percent of the vote.
+On November 5, 2013, Eric Adams was elected Brooklyn Borough President with a significant majority of the vote.

 In 2016, Eric Adams switched to a plant-based diet after being diagnosed with type 2 diabetes.
-He researched alternatives to insulin and consulted with physicians.
-He adopted a whole food plant-based diet, removing animal products, processed sugar, salt, oil, and processed starches, and began exercising regularly.
-Within six months, he reversed his diabetes, reduced his blood pressure and cholesterol, and lost 30 lb (14 kg).
+He researched alternatives to insulin, consulted with physicians, and made lifestyle changes.
+He removed animal products, processed sugar, salt, oil, and processed starches from his diet and began exercising regularly.
+He lost 30 lb (14 kg), reversed his diabetes, and reduced his blood pressure and cholesterol levels within six months.

-November 2, 2021: Election as Mayor of New York City
+November 2, 2021: Elected as Mayor of New York City

 2021: Won Democratic Nomination and Mayoral Election

-In 2021, Eric Adams won the Democratic Party's nomination for mayor of New York City after a crowded primary.
-He subsequently won the general election against Curtis Sliwa and, as mayor, implemented a tough-on-crime approach.
+In 2021, Eric Adams secured the Democratic Party's nomination for mayor of New York City and subsequently won the general election against Curtis Sliwa.
+As mayor, he implemented a tough-on-crime approach and reinstated a plain-clothed NYPD unit.

-In February 2025, the Department of Justice under the Trump administration instructed federal prosecutors to drop charges against Eric Adams.
+In February 2025, the Department of Justice under the Donald Trump administration instructed federal prosecutors to drop the charges against Eric Adams.